rust-lang/rust/doc/tutorial.md

 ~~~~

 This defines a type `file_desc` and a constructor of the same name,
 which takes an integer.
+The type has an associated destructor procedure,
-Values of such a type can not be copied, and
+whose contents are specified by the block.
+Values of such a type can not
-when they are destroyed (by going out of scope, or, when boxed, when
+be copied, and when they are destroyed (by going out of scope, or, when
-their box is cleaned up), their body runs.
-In the example above, this
+boxed, when their box is cleaned up), their body runs.
+In the example
-would cause the given file descriptor to be closed.
+above, this would cause the given file descriptor to be closed.

 NOTE: We're considering alternative approaches for data types with
 destructors.
 Resources might go away in the future.